 - Integration Phase: Communicate the findings; establish goals and targets; and define a plan of action for change.
 This plan of action is often the key to successful BPR implementation.
 Qualitative data from a benchmarking analysis is especially valuable for this phase.
-It aids in working change management issues to bring about positive change.
+It aids in working on change management issues to bring about positive change.

 - Implementation Phase: Initiate the plan of action and monitor the results.
 Continue to monitor the product or process that was benchmarked for improvement.
 Benchmark the process periodically to ensure the improvement is continuous.

 AcqLinks and References: